Call for Proposals

 We’re very open in terms of the kinds of applications that can be submitted.
 We are interested in seeing what ideas you propose and building the program from there!
 If you would like help refining your idea prior to submitting a proposal, please contact firstname.lastname@example.org.

-The SEE Student Grant Program is open to currently-enrolled undergraduate and graduate mechanical engineering students including those graduating in May or August 2021.
+The SEE Student Grant Program is open to currently-enrolled undergraduate and graduate mechanical engineering students.
 Applications can be submitted by either individuals or groups.

 Applications will be evaluated based on their potential to:

 Additional evaluation criteria include the overall quality of the proposal and whether the SEE Student Grant Program is an appropriate funding source for the request.
 Applications will be reviewed by a committee of department faculty, staff and students.

 Matching Funds and Other Funding Sources

 The SEE Student Grant Program is one option for students to receive funding at CU Boulder, but it is by no means the only option.
 Being eligible for one of the funding sources at the link below doesn’t necessarily mean you aren’t eligible for SEE funding, but we do want to make sure you’re utilizing all available resources.
 We would encourage you to review the list prior to submitting an application.
 We also welcome matching fund proposals (e.g., a proposal for $500 from SEE that would enable you to apply for the Dean’s Matching Travel Grant).